bravetechnologycoop/BraveButtons/README.md

                  --ask-vault-pass
    ```

-1. ssh into the RPi and restart the RPi by running `sudo reboot now`
+1. ssh into the RPi with its new password and restart the RPi by running `sudo reboot now`

+1. if the RPi is configured to use wifi, unplug it from the router

-1. ssh into the RPi and copy the system_id from `/usr/local/brave/system_id` and add it to the Button Config Google Sheet
+1. ssh into the RPi through the remote access server and

+   1. copy the system_id from `/usr/local/brave/system_id` and add it to the Button Config Google Sheet

+   1. if the RPi is configured to use wifi, copy the wlan0's ether MAC address from `ifconfig` and add it to the Buttons Config Google Sheet

-1. add an entry for the new hub to the `hubs` table in the db
+1. add an entry for the new hub to the `hubs` table in the db with the `system_id` from the previous step

 # How to deploy updates to the RPi fleet using Ansible